clokep/clokep.github.io/content/pages/resources.rst

 * `10 awesome features of Python that you can't use because you refuse to upgrade to Python 3`_ by Aaron Meurer
 * `When to use logging`_
 * `Sharing Your Labor of Love: PyPI Quick and Dirty`_
+* `The End Of Object Inheritance & The Beginning Of A New Modularity`_

 .. _10 awesome features of Python that you can't use because you refuse to upgrade to Python 3: https://asmeurer.github.io/python3-presentation/slides.html
 .. _When to use logging: https://docs.python.org/2/howto/logging.html#when-to-use-logging
 .. _Sharing Your Labor of Love\: PyPI Quick and Dirty: https://hynek.me/articles/sharing-your-labor-of-love-pypi-quick-and-dirty/
+.. _The End Of Object Inheritance & The Beginning Of A New Modularity: http://pyvideo.org/video/1684/the-end-of-object-inheritance-the-beginning-of

 Twisted
 -------